andremain/EvohomeSmartthings2020/README.md

 # EvohomeSmartthingsNew
-A modified Evohome Smartthings integration based on Codersaur's code from 2016.
+A modified Evohome Smartthings integration based on Codersaur's code from 2016 updated for 2020!

 Release is now live! - 19/12/2020